Biological insect control

 - Classical approach

-The use of parasitoids, predators, and pathogens to reduce injurious pest insect populations and consequently the damage they cause.
-Viruses and bacteria are the most commonly used pathogens, but fungi, protozoa, and nematodes may also be important biological control agents.
-See also: Parasitology
+The use of parasitoids, predators, and pathogens to reduce injurious pest insect populations and consequently the damage that they cause.
+Biological insect control (or insect biocontrol) is the regulation of insect populations by biological means.
+It involves the natural or applied management of populations of pest insects (see illustration) through the role or use of natural enemies.
+Viruses and bacteria are the most commonly used pathogens, but fungi, protozoa, nematodes, and even insects may be important biological control agents.
+See also: Agricultural science (plant); Agricultural soil and crop practices; Economic entomology; Insecta; Parasitology; Pathogen

 The content above is only an excerpt.